Tour guides

 • Saint-Paul-de-Vence

-This village, located about twenty kilometers from Nice, in the hinterland, is exceptionally beautiful.
+This village, located about twenty kilometers from Nice and easily accessible via French riviera train travel in the hinterland, is exceptionally beautiful.
 Its gentle living environment makes it a privileged place where many artists have chosen to live.
 Even today, its mythical place remains the famous boules players’ square.

 You will appreciate the fortified historic center, which has kept its medieval architecture, where it is good to walk through its cobbled streets, with stone houses, small gardens and beautiful fountains.
 Saint-Paul-de-Vence also has a renowned center for modern art: the Maeght Foundation.